Find out if Bank Of Scotland Equity Release or lifetime mortgage is good for you in 2025.

 Bank of Scotland offers different types of equity release products, including home reversion plans.
 With these plans, you sell all or part of your property to the lender in exchange for a cash lump sum or regular payments.

 The lender will then allow you to continue living in the property as a tenant without paying rent until you pass away or move out permanently.
-Home reversion plans are less popular among property owners due to the fact that they require giving up ownership of the home.
+Home reversion plans are less popular among property owners because they require giving up ownership of the home.

-However, they may offer more flexibility than lifetime mortgages and could be suitable for those who have no heirs or wish to secure their income with no risk of increasing interest rates affecting their debt.
+However, they may offer more flexibility than lifetime mortgages.
+They could be suitable for those who have no heirs or wish to secure their income with no risk of increasing interest rates affecting their debt.

 Eligibility Criteria For Bank Of Scotland Equity Release